xaoex/reality-simulation-code/README.md

 Fix so nothing can happen to us ever and that we are always together.

-Maximize everything all over da place for you rasmus & mamma.
+Maximize everything all over da place for you rasmus & mamma + most eventuals. eventual since they started following us.

 / Oktay